-Chest injuries in particularly are common after a crash.
+Chest injuries, in particular, are common after a crash.
 These injuries can range from minor to serious, and even the less critical injuries can make it hard to strap on the seatbelt and face the road ahead.

 There are numerous types of chest-related injuries that can happen in an auto accident.
-If you suffered a chest injury because someone else hit you, you should call a Chicago car accident lawyer right away.
-An attorney can advise you of your rights and help you recover from the accident – mentally and financially.
+If you suffered a chest injury after being in a car accident, you should call us right away.
+A personal injury attorney can advise you of your rights and help you recover from the accident – mentally and financially.
+(312) 236-2900.

 Injuries From the Seat Belt

 You should always wear your seatbelt when driving or riding in a car.
 It’s there for a reason.
 It keeps your body from moving too much during an accident and reduces the chance you’re thrown from the car during an accident.

 However, seatbelts aren’t perfect and come with their own risks.
 Because they’re meant to grip you and hold you in place, seatbelts can put significant pressure on your chest during a collision.
 The seatbelt can cause bruising and cuts, depending on what’s between you and the seatbelt at the time of the accident.
 If the force from the accident is significant, the seatbelt can fracture your sternum and break your ribs.